Things You Can Do On LAAB's Website

 "In all of us there is a hunger, marrow-deep, to know our heritage--to know who we are and where we have come from.
 Without this enriching knowledge, there is a hollow yearning."
 Alex Haley

-Another bill, filed by Rep. Rick Edmonds (R-Baton Rouge), specifies that adoption deception is a crime.
+A bill, filed by Rep. Rick Edmonds (R-Baton Rouge), specifying that adoption deception is a crime, has gone to the governor for signing.
 The bill would apply to those making false representations in placing a child or fraudulently seeking support funds from potential adoptive parents.
-Read House Bill 54.

 From the NY Times March 26, 2021

 Mr. Inskeep, a co-host of NPR’s “Morning Edition” and “Up First,” is an adoptee and an adoptive father.